NicknEma/NicknEma.github.io/content/posts/equality-and-the-reunion-of-broken-parts/index.md

 +++
-title = "Equality and the separation of the whole" description = "" date = "2024-02-14T21:43:18+01:00"
+title = "Equality and the reunion of broken parts" description = "" date = "2024-02-14T21:43:18+01:00"
 tags = ["", ""]